12-Day Kenya Safari & Beach Holiday | Ultimate Bush & Beach

 Nairobi to Samburu

-6:00 AM.
-Depart Nairobi heading north towards Samburu National Reserve — approximately five and a half hours through the central highlands, past Mount Kenya's snow-tipped peaks, and down into the semi-arid lowlands of the north.
-The landscape shifts dramatically from green farmland to dry acacia scrub and red earth as you approach Samburu.
-Arrive by midday, check into your safari lodge, and enjoy lunch overlooking the Ewaso Ng'iro River — the lifeline of this dry, beautiful reserve.
-Your afternoon game drive introduces you to the "Samburu Special Five" — species found nowhere else in southern Kenya: the reticulated giraffe with its geometric pattern, the elegant Grevy's zebra with narrow stripes, the Beisa oryx, the gerenuk standing on its hind legs to browse, and the blue-legged Somali ostrich.
-Watch for leopards in the riverine doum palms as the sun dips below the northern hills.
+6:00 AM — Your C.A.T.S driver-guide collects you from your Nairobi hotel and you head north towards Samburu National Reserve.
+Stop for breakfast en route at a highland café near Nanyuki.
+The drive takes roughly five and a half hours through the central highlands, past Mount Kenya's snow-tipped peaks gleaming in the morning light, and down into the semi-arid lowlands of the north.
+The landscape shifts dramatically — green farmland gives way to dry acacia scrub, red laterite earth, and the shimmering heat of the northern frontier.
+Arrive by midday, check into your safari lodge, and enjoy lunch overlooking the Ewaso Ng'iro River — the lifeline of this wild, beautiful reserve.
+Your afternoon game drive introduces you to the famous "Samburu Special Five" — species found nowhere else in southern Kenya: the reticulated giraffe with its geometric mosaic pattern, the elegant Grevy's zebra with narrow pinstripes, the scimitar-horned Beisa oryx, the gerenuk standing on its hind legs to browse acacia branches, and the blue-legged Somali ostrich.
+Watch for leopards lurking in the riverine doum palms as the sun dips below the northern hills.

 Full Day Samburu

-A full day exploring Samburu's unique landscapes.
-Rise at 6:30 AM for a morning game drive along the Ewaso Ng'iro River, where elephants wade through the shallow waters and crocodiles bask on the sandy banks.
-Samburu has a raw, wild beauty unlike any other Kenyan park — rocky hills, palm-studded riverbanks, and vast dry plains shimmering in the heat.
-Your guide navigates to the best spots for lion prides, which are well-adapted to this arid terrain, and you may spot a leopard resting in the shade of a large acacia.
-After lunch, an afternoon drive takes you to the northern sectors where Grevy's zebras graze alongside gerenuks and oryx.
-An optional visit to a Samburu village offers cultural insight — the Samburu people, closely related to the Maasai, share their traditions of beadwork, warrior dances, and pastoral life.
-Return to your lodge as the sky turns crimson over the river.
+A full day exploring Samburu's unique landscapes — raw, wild, and unlike anywhere else in Kenya.
+6:30 AM — Rise for a morning game drive along the Ewaso Ng'iro River, where elephants wade through the shallow waters and massive Nile crocodiles bask on the sandy banks.
+Samburu has a stark, ancient beauty — rocky kopjes, palm-studded riverbanks, and vast dry plains shimmering in the heat haze.
+Your guide navigates to the best spots for lion prides, well-adapted to this arid terrain and often spotted resting in the shade of large acacia trees.
+You may catch a leopard draped across a branch in the dappled riverine shade.
+After lunch, an afternoon drive takes you to the northern sectors where Grevy's zebras graze alongside gerenuks and oryx, and vulturine guineafowl strut through the scrub in their electric-blue plumage.
+An optional visit to a Samburu village offers cultural insight — the Samburu people, closely related to the Maasai, share their traditions of intricate beadwork, warrior dances, and nomadic pastoral life.
+Return to your lodge as the sky turns crimson and gold over the river.

-After breakfast, depart Samburu heading south to Ol Pejeta Conservancy on the Laikipia Plateau — approximately three hours' drive through the dramatic scenery of central Kenya.
+7:30 AM — After breakfast, depart Samburu heading south to Ol Pejeta Conservancy on the Laikipia Plateau — approximately three and a half hours' drive through the dramatic scenery of central Kenya, with Mount Kenya's glaciated peaks appearing and disappearing through the clouds.
 Ol Pejeta is a private conservancy with a remarkable conservation story.
-Arrive by midday and check into your camp.
-After lunch, visit the enclosure of Najin and Fatu — the last two northern white rhinos on Earth, guarded around the clock.
-This is a humbling, moving encounter with a species on the very edge of extinction.
-Continue with a game drive across the conservancy's open plains — Ol Pejeta has the Big Five, and its black rhino population is one of Kenya's largest.
+Arrive by midday and check into your camp on the open grasslands.
+After lunch, visit the enclosure of Najin and Fatu — the last two northern white rhinos on Earth, guarded around the clock by armed rangers.
+This is a humbling, deeply moving encounter with a species on the very edge of extinction.
+Continue with a game drive across the conservancy's open plains — Ol Pejeta has the Big Five, and its black rhino population is one of the largest in East Africa.
 Visit the Sweetwaters Chimpanzee Sanctuary, home to orphaned and rescued chimps — the only place in Kenya to see these great apes.
-The late afternoon light over the Laikipia grasslands is spectacular.
+The late afternoon light over the Laikipia grasslands with Mount Kenya behind is spectacular.

 Ol Pejeta to Masai Mara

-Depart Ol Pejeta after breakfast heading south towards the Masai Mara — a full day's drive of roughly six hours via Nairobi or through the Rift Valley.
-The route takes you through the highland farms of central Kenya and down into the Mara ecosystem, passing through Narok town and across the Loita Plains.
+6:30 AM — Depart Ol Pejeta after an early breakfast heading south towards the Masai Mara — a full day's drive of roughly six to seven hours via Nairobi or through the Rift Valley.
+The route takes you through the highland farms of central Kenya and down into the Mara ecosystem, passing through Narok town and across the Loita Plains where Maasai herdsmen move their cattle across the dry grasslands.
 Arrive at the Masai Mara by mid-afternoon.
-The landscape opens into endless golden savannah studded with flat-topped acacia trees — this is the quintessential African wilderness.
+The landscape opens into endless golden savannah studded with flat-topped acacia trees — this is the quintessential African wilderness, the landscape that defines the word "safari."
 Head straight out for an afternoon game drive.
-The Mara's wildlife density is extraordinary — wildebeest and zebra herds stretch to the horizon, lions lie in the shade of every other tree, and cheetahs scan from elevated termite mounds.
-Your guide tracks the big cats with expert skill, and you may witness a hunt unfolding as the afternoon light turns gold.
+The Mara's wildlife density is staggering — wildebeest and zebra herds stretch to the horizon, lions lie in the shade of every other tree, and cheetahs scan the plains from elevated termite mounds.
+Your guide tracks the big cats with expert skill, and you may witness a hunt unfolding as the afternoon light turns gold and shadows lengthen across the savannah.

 Full Day Masai Mara

-A full day in the Masai Mara — Africa's greatest wildlife arena.
-Rise at 6:00 AM when predators are most active and the dew still glistens on the grass.
-Your guide navigates to the Mara River, where massive Nile crocodiles patrol the banks and hippo pods crowd the pools.
-During migration season, this is where the wildebeest make their legendary river crossings — thousands plunging into the current while crocodiles lie in wait.
-Explore different sectors throughout the day: the Mara Triangle's rolling hills for exceptional visibility, the Talek River area for leopards in the croton thickets, and the open plains where cheetahs execute their incredible high-speed hunts.
-Spot elephants, buffalo, hyena dens with playful cubs, topi on the ridgelines, and secretary birds stalking through the grass.
-An optional hot air balloon safari at dawn is unforgettable — floating silently above the herds as the Mara stretches endlessly below.
+A full day in the Masai Mara — Africa's greatest wildlife arena where every game drive writes a new story.
+6:00 AM — Rise when predators are most active, the dew still glistening on the grass and the air fresh with the scent of wild sage.
+Your guide navigates to the Mara River, where massive Nile crocodiles patrol the murky banks and hippo pods crowd the deep pools.
+During migration season (July–October), this is where the wildebeest make their legendary river crossings — thousands plunging into the swirling current while crocodiles lie in wait and vultures circle overhead.
+Explore different sectors throughout the day: the Mara Triangle's rolling hills for exceptional visibility, the Talek River area for leopards in the croton thickets, and the open plains where cheetahs execute their incredible high-speed hunts across the golden grass.
+Spot elephants, buffalo herds, hyena dens with tumbling cubs, topi on the ridgelines, and secretary birds stalking through the swaying savannah.
+An optional hot air balloon safari at dawn is unforgettable — floating silently above the herds as the Mara stretches endlessly below, followed by a champagne bush breakfast.

 Masai Mara to Amboseli

-After a final early morning game drive in the Mara, depart heading south towards Amboseli National Park — roughly six to seven hours via Nairobi.
-The drive takes you back through the Rift Valley, skirting the capital, then south along the Namanga Road towards the Tanzanian border.
-The scenery shifts from the Mara's green highlands to the drier Athi Plains, and as you approach Amboseli, Mount Kilimanjaro begins to dominate the entire southern horizon — Africa's highest peak, its glaciers catching the late afternoon sun.
+6:30 AM — After a final early morning game drive in the Mara — one last chance to catch the big cats hunting in the golden dawn light — depart heading south towards Amboseli National Park.
+This is a long but scenic drive of roughly six to seven hours via Nairobi, skirting the capital before heading south along the Namanga Road towards the Tanzanian border.
+The scenery shifts from the Mara's green rolling highlands to the drier Athi Plains, and as you approach Amboseli the entire southern horizon is dominated by Mount Kilimanjaro — Africa's highest peak, its glaciers catching the late afternoon sun like a crown of white fire above the clouds.
 Arrive at your lodge by late afternoon.
-An evening game drive introduces you to Amboseli's legendary elephants — herds of up to fifty moving through the swamps fed by Kilimanjaro's underground meltwater.
+An evening game drive introduces you to Amboseli's legendary elephants — herds of up to fifty moving through the swamps fed by Kilimanjaro's underground meltwater, calves tucked between their mothers' legs.
 Their enormous silhouettes against the mountain's purple twilight profile create one of the most iconic scenes in all of African wildlife photography.

 Full Day Amboseli

-Wake before dawn to catch Kilimanjaro at its most spectacular — the mountain reveals its full summit only in the early hours before equatorial clouds wrap around it.
-A 6:30 AM game drive takes you across Amboseli's varied habitats: the dried-up Lake Amboseli where dust devils spin across the pale earth, the lush Enkongo Narok swamp where elephants wade through papyrus, and acacia woodland alive with superb starlings, weaverbirds, and martial eagles.
-Climb Observation Hill mid-morning for a 360-degree panorama of the park — elephant herds moving below, swamplands glistening in the light, and Kilimanjaro towering above everything.
-After lunch, the afternoon drive explores the southern sector where buffalo herds gather, bat-eared foxes peer from their burrows, and crowned cranes strut through the marsh.
-The golden-hour elephants here are unforgettable — enormous tuskers walking against a sky of amber and violet.
+Wake before dawn to catch Kilimanjaro at its most spectacular — the mountain reveals its full summit only in the early hours before equatorial clouds wrap around it like cotton wool.
+6:30 AM — A sunrise game drive takes you across Amboseli's varied habitats: the dried-up Lake Amboseli where dust devils spin across the pale cracked earth, the lush Enkongo Narok swamp where elephants wade through papyrus and cattle egrets perch on their broad grey backs, and acacia woodland alive with superb starlings flashing iridescent green, weaverbirds building intricate hanging nests, and martial eagles scanning from bare branches.
+Climb Observation Hill mid-morning for a breathtaking 360-degree panorama — elephant herds moving across the plains below, swamplands glistening like scattered emeralds, and Kilimanjaro towering above everything in silent white majesty.
+After lunch, the afternoon drive explores the southern sector where buffalo herds gather in the hundreds, bat-eared foxes peer from their burrows, and crowned cranes strut through the marsh.
+The golden-hour elephants here are unforgettable — enormous tuskers walking against a sky of amber and violet with Kilimanjaro's snowcap glowing pink behind them.

 Amboseli to Diani Beach